chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## Rails Logging Variables

-By default chatwoot will capture `info` level logs in production.
-Ref [rails docs](https://guides.rubyonrails.org/debugging_rails_applications.html#log-levels) for the additional log level options.
+By default, Chatwoot will capture `info` level logs in production.
+Ref [rails docs](https://guides.rubyonrails.org/debugging_rails_applications.html#log-levels) for the additional log-level options.
 We will also retain 1 GB of your recent logs and your last shifted log file.
-You can fine tune these settings using the following environment variables
+You can fine-tune these settings using the following environment variables

 ```bash
 # possible values: 'debug', 'info', 'warn', 'error', 'fatal' and 'unknown'